praneethmurthy/ReProCS/README.md

-This folder contains the code accompanying the paper
+This folder contains the code accompanying pre-print.

 [1] "New Results for Provable Dynamic Robust PCA", Praneeth Narayanamurthy and Namrata Vaswani, arXiv:1705.08948, 2017.

+If you use this code please also cite the following papers [2] "An online algorithm for separating sparse  and low-dimensional signal sequences from their sum", Han Guo, Chenlu Qiu, and Namrata Vaswani, IEEE Trans.
+Sig.
+Proc., 2014.
+[3] "Recursive Robust PCA or Recursive Sparse Recovery in Large but Structure Noise", Chenlu Qiu, Namrata Vaswani, Brain Lois, and Leslie Hogben, IEEE Trans.
+Info.
+Theory., 2014.

 List of main files:
 1. DemoFB.m - Wrapper containing the real video foreground background separation.
 The sparse recovery step here uses ell-1 minimization.